Lagrangian cobordism of positroid links: Background on contact geometry

 \subsection{Legendrian links}

 The \emph{standard contact structure} on $\RR^3$ is the plane field ${\xi := \ker(dz - ydx)}$.
-A smooth embedding of circles $\Lambda\subset\RR^3$ is called a \textit{Legendrian link} if $T_x \Lambda \subset \xi_x$ for all $x \in \Lambda$.
+A smooth embedding of circles $\Lambda\subset\RR^3$ is called a \emph{Legendrian link} if $T_x \Lambda \subset \xi_x$ for all $x \in \Lambda$.
 Two Legendrian links are \emph{Legendrian isotopic} if they are smoothly isotopic through Legendrian links.
-The maps $\pi_L(x,y,z)=(x,y)$ and $\pi_F(x,y,z)=(x,z)$ are the \emph{Lagrangian projection} and \emph{front projection}, respectively.
-The front projection of a Legendrian link does not have any vertical tangencies but instead has cusp singularities.
-Conversely, any immersed disjoint union of circles with cusp singularities lifts uniquely to a Legendrian link in $\RR^3$, see \cref{fig:trefoil} for an example of both projections.
+The maps $\pi_L(x,y,z)=(x,y)$ and $\pi_F(x,y,z)=(x,z)$ are called the \emph{Lagrangian projection} and \emph{front projection}, respectively.
+The Lagrangian projection of a Legendrian link is an immersed curve with zero oriented area.
+The front projection of a Legendrian link does not have any vertical tangencies but instead has cusp and crossing singularities.
+Conversely, any immersed disjoint union of circles with cusp and crossing singularities and no vertical tangencies lifts uniquely to a Legendrian link in $\RR^3$, see \cref{fig:trefoil} for an example of both projections.

 The \emph{Thurston--Bennequin number} $\tb(\Lambda)\in\ZZ$ of a Legendrian link $\Lambda \subset \RR^3$ measures how much the contact structure $\xi$ rotates along $\Lambda$, and is defined as the linking number of $\Lambda$ and its push-off in any direction transverse to $\xi$.
-This number is easily computed from a front projection. \begin{proposition} The Thurston--Bennequin number of a Legendrian link $\Lambda\subset \RR^3$ with the standard contact structure $\xi$ satisfies
+This number is easily computed from a front projection as